Darkbelg/image-generator/memory-bank/systemPatterns.md

         *   `save_image(image_data, base_filename)`
     *   These functions will be called by the Gradio interface handlers.
 *   **Configuration Management:**
+    *   Environment variables are managed through the `.env` file and loaded by Docker Compose.
-    *   The OpenAI API key should not be hardcoded.
-It will be managed via an environment variable (`OPENAI_API_KEY`) that is passed into the Docker container at runtime.
+    *   The OpenAI API key is stored in `.env` and passed to the container securely.
+    *   Application configuration (port, debug mode) is also managed through environment variables.
-    *   Other configurations (e.g., default model, output directory) can be constants or configurable at the top of the main script.
+    *   Other configurations (e.g., default model, output directory) are constants in the main script.
 *   **Error Handling:**
     *   API calls will be wrapped in `try-except` blocks to catch potential network issues, API errors (e.g., rate limits, invalid prompts), or issues with image processing.
     *   User-friendly error messages will be displayed in the Gradio interface.